 Moving on, next subject:

-When you're totally done with the diffuse (without ATSM), you are going to create a normal map from this skin.
+When you're totally done with the diffuse, you are going to create a normal map from this skin.

 Well that was it, the tutorial.
 Read it through another time and keep expanding upon your skills.
 Try to go to polycount to get some feedback on your textures etc. don't be surprised if racer445 himself critiques your skins.
-He and Mill did for me, and while they were extremely honest, they helped me a lot.
-Both of them are really experienced texture artists and anyone can learn a lot from them
+He and Millenia did so for me at the time, and while they were extremely honest, they helped me a lot.
+Both of them are really experienced texture artists and anyone can learn a lot from them.

 External tutorials links: